-In September, vehicle registrations in France grew by 6.80% with respect to September of 2015.
-In total, 2,457,243 cars were registered and 2,457,243 new cars were sold in the last twelve months, 6.80% more than the year before.
+In December, vehicle registrations in France fell by 3.1% with respect to December of 2021.
+In total, 195,377 cars were registered and 1,926,554 new cars were sold in the last twelve months, 10.07% less than the year before.

-The breakdown of car sales figures for the month of September is:
+The breakdown of car sales figures for the month of December is:

 - Commercial vehicles sold: 37,350, 14.17% less than in December of 2021.

-- Passenger cars regitrations: 168,820, which represents a figure of 2.46% more than in September of 2015.
+- Passenger cars regitrations: 158,027, which represents a figure of 0.06% less than in December of 2021.

 France is among the ten countries where the greatest number of cars have been registered in the last year, in ranking of 137 countries based on number of vehicle registrations.

 A very useful variable for estimating the level of economic wealth enjoyed by French residents, when compared to the other countries in the ranking, is the number of vehicles sold or registered per thousand residents in the last year.
-With annual sales of 37.00 cars per 1,000 residents, 37.00 of them in the last month, France, occupies 15th place in the ranking.
+With annual sales of 28.3 cars per 1,000 residents, 2.87 of them in the last month, France, occupies 17th place in the ranking.

-As can be seen, the number of registrations per thousand residents has grown in the last year.
-The increase in this figure is positive, as it generally indicates improved public confidence in the country's economy.
+As can be seen, the number of registrations per thousand residents has fallen in the last year.
+A drop in registrations generally indicates a fall in consumer confidence and, when it is sustained, a recession in the real economy.

 Changes in French vehicle registration numbers are shown in the tables below.
 As several studies indicate, these changes are very much related to changes in GDP and, hence, to a country's economic situation.
-Sales have declined since 2006, as 2,508,275 were registered that year, as have the number of registrations per thousand residents, which that year numbered 39.67.
+Sales have declined since 2012, as 2,331,733 were registered that year, as have the number of registrations per thousand residents, which that year numbered 35.54.

 Here we show you the progression of vehicle registrations in France.
 You can see car registrations in other countries in en vehicle registrations and see all the economic information about France in en French economy.